PaskLab/adastry-ui/docs/docs/export/mapping.md

 Many token exist on multiple network and can easily be mixed.
 Make sure to follow all the steps bellow in order to properly identify a Cardano based asset.

-The **Asset Fingerprint** must absolutely be used for searching, otherwise you might get false positive.
+The **Asset Fingerprint** must absolutely first be used for searching, otherwise you might get false positive.
+Note that there is *some* occasions where Cardano assets are referenced by their symbol and name instead of their fingerprint.

 :::